BookOps-CAT/bookops-worldcat/docs/advanced.md

 Users can configure a `MetadataSession` to automatically retry failed requests.
 This functionality is customizable with the `totalRetries`, `backoffFactor`, `statusForcelist`, and `allowedMethods` arguments.

 !!! note
     It is recommended that users only allow for automatic retries on timeouts or other server errors.
-Users should also =keep their automatic retries as low as possible in order to not overburden the web service.
-Users should not set up automatic retries for authentication or request errors.
+Users should also keep their automatic retries as low as possible in order to not overburden the web service.
+Users should not set up automatic retries for authentication (401, 403) or malformed request errors (400).

 ```python title="MetadataSession with Retries"
 with MetadataSession(